Dermatophyte types

 In the vast majority of cases, the source of infection is another animal with which there has been direct or indirect ‘contact’.
 Trichophyton-infections in cats and dogs often result from playing with hedgehogs or prey animals.
 In horses, infections occasionally occur that originate from the soil.

 So-called carriers occur very sporadically in cats, rabbits and guinea pigs.
 These animals have no visible abnormalities, but they do spread the infection.
 Visibly infected animals obviously do this too.
 Dermatophytes produce spores (comparable to plant seeds) that can ‘survive’ in the environment (house/stable, etc.) for a long time and can cause infections in susceptible individuals.
-The patient’s environment must therefore always be included in the treatment (see ‘Treatment rules of thumb’).
+The patient’s environment must therefore always be included in the treatment (see ‘Treatment,In general ‘).

 Environment also ‘contaminated’